Nags Head Fishing

 - (252) 261-7848

-TW’s Bait and Tackle in Kitty Hawk has been an angler’s landmark destination for more than 30 years.
+TW’s Bait and Tackle in Kitty Hawk has been an angler’s landmark destination for 34 years.
 They are a full-service tackle shop offering the latest and greatest selection of inshore, offshore, surf, fly and freshwater tackle.
-TW’s stocks quality tackle from some of the top manufacturers such as Daiwa, Shimano, Costa Del Mar, G.Loomis, Black Bart Lures, Berkley Gulp, Bluewater Lures and Yeti Coolers to name a few.
+TW’s stocks quality tackle from some of the top manufacturers such as Avet, Daiwa, Shimano, Costa Del Mar, Black Bart Lures, Berkley Gulp, Bluewater Lures and Yeti Coolers to name a few.
 When it comes to bait TW’s has it covered, from lively eels, bloodworms and minnows to a huge selection of fresh and frozen fish-catching delicacies.
 TW’s also carries ballyhoo, high-speed jigs and accessories for the offshore angler.
 The shop has a warm friendly atmosphere and a helpful experienced staff.
 Stop by, weigh a fish and share your fishing story.
 If you’re traveling north or south, stop by TW’s in Corolla or Nags Head.

 Avalon Fishing Pier

 - 2111 N. Virginia Dare Trail, The Beach Road, MP 6

 - (252) 441-7494

 Avalon Fishing Pier was built in 1958 and is 696 feet long.
 They offer day passes for $12, with discounts on three-day, weekly and seasonal fishing passes.
 Children’s passes are available for $6 for kids 12 and younger.
 There’s a fun arcade here with skee-ball and video games.
 The pier is open from 5 a.m. to 12 a.m. in the summer months, and in the spring and fall it opens at 6 a.m. and usually closes before 10 p.m.
 You can buy bait here and rent tackle, and they even give you advice about what you need to catch what’s biting.